5 Best Short-Distance Moving Companies (Updated Review)

 - Insurance and licensing: Always make sure a short-distance mover is properly licensed and insured.
 Moving companies with insurance and proper state licensing lower your financial risk in case something were to go wrong with your move.

-- Consider your specific moving needs.
+- Your moving needs.
 Do you need packing services or do you just need someone to load and unload the truck?
-Do you need temporary storage before you move everything into your new home?
-Make a list of the type of moving assistance you need, then check whether your preferred moving company can provide these services.
+List out the type of moving assistance you need, then see which national or local moving companies provide these services.

-- Check availability.
-Especially when working with local movers, you’ll want to make sure they’re actually available on the day of your move.
+- Availability.
+When working with local movers, make sure they’re actually available on the day of your move.
 Having some flexibility in your moving schedule can ensure that your preferred mover is available to help.

 How Much do Movers Cost?